-• Installation of conduit and foundations for signal and wayside power cubicles (WPC) continues in Segments 1, 2, and 3.
+- The Reed Street crossing in Segment 4, which is owned by the UPRR, was successfully cutover to operate properly in an electrified environment.
+This was the only remaining incomplete signal work in Segment 4 and will permit live wire testing to proceed through that crossing. - Installation of conduit and foundations for signals and wayside power cubicles (WPC) continues in Segments 1, 2, and 3.
 Timely installation of power drops for WPCs is a concern, and the JPB is looking for opportunities to connect new WPCs to existing power sources whenever possible.